 - The Get Healthy CT Monthly Health Feature, located on our website, focuses on a different health topic each month and creates a packet which can be downloaded and printed online.
 Each packet of information contains simple healthy eating and physical activity tips.
 Most information is available in English and Spanish.

 - Monthly Health Feature: Healthier Ways to Flavor Food

 - Get Healthy CT is happy to share our Monthly Daycare Wellness Feature.
 This packet of information is meant to provide useful, educational materials to daycare providers and parents.
 We aim to support early childcare and education centers to encourage healthy eating and physical activity among our youngest residents ages 0 to 5.
 Please share with local daycare center staff, children and parents.

-- Daycare Wellness Feature: Reducing Screen Time
+- Daycare Wellness Feature: Food Safety

 - Have an upcoming event to share?
 If you have any upcoming events or news about your organization that you would like us to share, please email firstname.lastname@example.org or message us through our Get Healthy CT Facebook page.

 - Want to sign up for our monthly newsletter updates?
 Send an email to email@example.com to join our mailing list and receive a reminder when our newsletters and resources are published on our website.